-Method Wisconsin Medicaid - Contact Information CALL 1-800-362-3002 Available Monday - Friday from 8 a.m. to 6 p.m.
-TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-WRITE Department of Health Services 1 West Wilson St. Madison, WI 53703 WEBSITE dhs.wisconsin.gov/medicaid
+Method Wisconsin Medicaid - Contact Information

+CALL 1-800-362-3002 Available Monday - Friday from 8 a.m. to 6 p.m.

+Available Moliday - Filday Holli 8 a.ili. to 6 p.ili.

+TTY 711 This number requires special telephone equipment and is only for people who

+have difficulties with hearing or speaking.

+WRITE Department of Health Services

+1 West Wilson St.

+Madison, WI 53703

+WEBSITE dhs.wisconsin.gov/medicaid